Profit-Aligned CATE Estimation: Reconciling Policy Learning and Inference: Illustrative Applications

-Figure~\ref{fig:complex_tau} illustrates this DGP.
+Figure~\ref{fig:complex_tau} illustrates the DGP.
 Compared to Section~\ref{sec:simulation_quadratic}, this specification introduces nonlinearities in the covariates and features no additive separability.
-The optimal decision rule now includes multiple cutoffs in the covariate index $z_i=\omega^\top X_i$.
-Consequently, nonlinear models are expected to outperform linear baselines in both estimating the targeting policy and recovering the CATEs.
+The optimal decision rule includes multiple cutoffs in the covariate index $z_i=\omega^\top X_i$, so nonlinear models are expected to outperform linear baselines in both profit and MSE.

-We compare the performance of the proposed method to several baselines: OLS, direct policy optimization using a deep neural network (PolicyDNN; \citealp{zhang2023}), gradient-boosting (XGBoost), and causal forest \citep{wager2018estimation}.
-We estimate OLS and XGBoost using the transformed outcomes approach, as described in Equation~\eqref{eq:mse}.
+We compare the performance of the proposed method to three baselines: OLS, gradient-boosting (XGBoost), and causal forest \citep{wager2018estimation}.
+The OLS and XGBoost are estimated using the transformed outcomes approach, as described in Equation~\eqref{eq:mse}.
 We calibrate each method using 10,000 observations and then evaluate the estimated treatment effects and targeting policies using the true DGP.

-For our method, we specify the surrogate distribution as normal centered at the treatment cost, $\mathcal{N}(c,\sigma^2)$, and use the cross-validation approach to choose two values of $\sigma$: one that minimizes MSE and one that maximizes profit.
-The cross-validation grid includes $\sigma=\infty$, which is equivalent to fitting transformed outcomes with a neural network.
-We average the model performance across 100 draws of the training data.
+For our method, we consider linear and neural network parameterizations for CATEs, specify the surrogate distribution $F_C(\cdot)=\mathrm{Logistic}(c,\sigma)$ and select $\sigma$ via cross-validation.
+The cross-validation grid includes $\sigma=\infty$, which is equivalent to OLS.
+We report two specifications for the linear case: one with $\sigma$ selected to minimize MSE and one with $\sigma$ selected to maximize profit.
+For the neural network specification, the choice of $\sigma$ has little effect on profit in this simulation, so we report only the MSE-selected specification.

-We report the results in Table~\ref{tab:complex_methods}.
-The table includes three outcome measures: (i) incremental \textit{Profit} relative to a blanket no-mail policy, (ii) \textit{MSE} between the estimated and true CATEs from the DGP, and (iii) the \textit{Qini} coefficient, which measures the quality of customer ranking implied by the estimated CATEs \citep{yadlowsky2025evaluating}.
-Best methods yield large \textit{Profit} and \textit{Qini}, and small \text{MSE}.

-All targeting methods outperform the uniform baselines.
-As expected, the linear specification of our method performs similarly to OLS when $\sigma$ is selected to minimize MSE.
-However, our method allows to shift emphasis from global CATE accuracy toward decision-relevant precision near the boundary.
-When we choose the profit-maximizing $\sigma$ in cross-validation, the linear version of our method achieves substantially higher profit than OLS, and even outperforms more flexible tree-based approaches, including Causal Forest and XGBoost.